medusa-gorgon/salad-designer/README.md

   - (\*) Additionally, we might want to calculate what products to order **each day** of the week, to ensure freshness.
 Here are the rules for purchasing:
     - We need to **ensure freshness**.
     - We need to **cut costs** by ordering as much quantity as possible each time.
-- (\*) Additionally, we can create a simple(?) **planner** for the manufacture following the design of the salads.
+- (\*) Additionally, we can create a simple(?) **salad recipe tool** for salad manufacture following the design of the salads.
 Sorting of salad ingredients by drag and drop would be useful for this one.

 <footnote>(\*) => optional.</footnote>